19's epicenter again: Europe faces fresh reckoning - Up News Info

 Still struggling to ramp up shots, central and eastern European governments have had to take drastic action.

-Czech Republic, Slovakia and Russia have also tightened restrictions.
-The Czech cabinet will consider whether fresh measures are needed on Friday.
+The Czech Republic, Slovakia and Russia have also tightened restrictions.
+The Czech cabinet will consider on Friday whether fresh measures are needed.

-In western Europe, Dutch experts have recommended imposing a partial lockdown, western Europe’s first since the summer.

-In Germany, a draft law would allow for measures such as compulsory face masks and social distancing in public spaces to continue to be enforced until next March.

 Advertisement